 Claiming to ‘promote Balinese cuisine and culture without exploiting it or its people’, Bali Asli puts ethical considerations into everything they do.
 Their menu is designed around considerations of provenance, and ‘supporting those who fish, farm and forage in the nearby fields, ocean and jungle’ is central to their gastronomic ideology.
 This focus on local produce is matched by a commitment to tradition and authenticity, with food that purposefully evokes the traditions of Balinese culture.
 Alongside the conventional restaurant aspects of Bali Asli, they also offer ‘Experiences’ which allow guests to experience culinary Bali in a range of ways, from cooking schools, to guided food tours.

-Lilin aims to provide a comfortable and intimate dining experience, in which traditional Asian flavours are pared down to their purest and most potent aspects.
+Lilin aims to provide a comfortable and intimate dining experience, in which traditional Asian flavors are pared down to their purest and most potent aspects.
 The tapas style menu brings out the best of Asian culinary traditions and allows guests to sample delights from all over the Asian gastronomic map.
 The restaurant’s interiors purposefully evoke traditional Indonesian design, whilst giving it a slick, contemporary update.
-Some of the most intriguing tapas dishes are baby shrimp and glass noodle salad with fresh greens in garlic, chilli and lemon dressing and roast duck red curry cooked with grapes, pineapple, tomato and fresh Thai basil whilst their cocktails are as innovative and delectable as their food.
+Some of the most intriguing tapas dishes are baby shrimp and glass noodle salad with fresh greens in garlic, chili and lemon dressing, and roast duck red curry cooked with grapes, pineapple, tomato and fresh Thai basil.
+Their cocktails are as innovative and delectable as their food.

 Lilin, Midnigh, Jl.
 Petitenget, Seminyak, Bali 80361, +62 361 4737979